Sraaday/Projet-7/README.md

 2. Then use `npm install`

+3. Finally in /Backend create a new folder named "images" , which will allow multer to upload the incoming images from the application

 ## Npm scripts

 - The backend server can be started with the command "nodemon server.js" by default, if you are using node.js only go to : Backend/package.json and in the section scripts replace "nodemon server.js" by "node server.js".